Ay (pharaoh): Nakhtmin Iry-pat

-Prior to his death, Ay designated Nakhtmin to succeed him as pharaoh.
-However, his succession plan went awry, as Horemheb became the last king of Egypt's 18th Dynasty instead of Nakhtmin.
-The fact that Nakhtmin was Ay's intended heir is strongly implied by an inscription carved on a dyad funerary statue of Nakhtmin and his spouse which was presumably made during Ay's reign.
+Ay's succession plans went awry, as Horemheb became the last king of Egypt's 18th Dynasty instead of Nakhtmin.
+The fact that Nakhtmin was Ay's intended political heir is strongly implied by an inscription carved on a dyad funerary statue of Nakhtmin and his spouse which was presumably made during Ay's reign.
 Nakhtmin is clearly given the titles "Crown Prince" (jrj-pꜥt) and "King's Son" (zꜣ-nswt).
 The only conclusion which can be drawn here is that Nakhtmin was either a son or an adopted son of Ay's, and that Ay was grooming Nakhtmin for the royal succession instead of Horemheb.
-Egyptologists Aidan Dodson and Dyan Hilton observe that the aforementioned statue:
+The British Egyptologists Aidan Dodson and Dyan Hilton observe that the aforementioned statue:

 Aftermath

 It appears that one of Horemheb's undertakings as Pharaoh was to eliminate all references to the monotheistic experiment, a process that included expunging the name of his immediate predecessors, especially Ay, from the historical record.
 Horemheb desecrated Ay's burial and had most of Ay's royal cartouches in his WV23 tomb erased while his sarcophagus was smashed into numerous fragments.
 However, the intact sarcophagus lid was discovered in 1972 by Otto Schaden.
 The lid had been buried under debris in this king's tomb and still preserved Ay's cartouche.
 Horemheb also usurped Ay's mortuary temple at Medinet Habu for his own use.
 Uvo Hölscher (1878–1963) who excavated the temple in the early 1930s provides these interesting details concerning the state of Ay-Horemheb's mortuary temple:

+Nozomu Kawai describes Horemheb's actions as a damnatio memoriae since once he became king, Horemheb "started erasing all depictions of [king] Ay on the monuments of Tutankhamun, as well as those on Ay's royal monuments and those of his entourage.
+This action must be understood as damnatio memoriae.
+Horemheb desecrated Ay's tomb (KV 23) in the Western Valley of the Kings...and removed all other [visible] inscriptions and images of Ay."
+The rivalry which began when Ay attempted to sideline Horemheb from the royal succession ended in Horemheb's victory.